4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 #### 2.2.2 Data preparation

-Import the previously downloaded sample data (download the saved data in [1.2 Sample Data](#1.2-Sample Data)) as training data for offline and online feature calculation.
+Import the previously downloaded sample data (the saved data in [1.2 Sample Data](#1.2-Sample Data)) as training data for offline and online feature calculation.

 ⚠️ Note: The standalone version can use the same data for offline and online feature calculation.
 Of course, users can also manually import different data for offline and online.
 For simplicity, the standalone version of this tutorial uses the same data for offline and online calculations.